National Speech and Debate Association: Activities

-Honor Society

-NSDA's Honor Society, also known as the National Forensic League, recognizes middle school and high school students and coaches for participation in speech and debate activities.
-Students earn merit points for participation in one of the oldest and most respected honor societies known to college admissions offices.

-Members of the Honor Society are held to a Code of Honor, which includes the highest standards of humility, equity, integrity, respect, leadership, and service.
-The Code of Honor reflects the core values of and standards for participation within the organization.

-Events

-To create standards for national competition, the National Speech and Debate Association defined a number of speech and debate events that are prevalent in the United States that have been adopted by many states.
+To create standards for national competition, the National Speech & Debate Association defined a number of speech and debate events that are prevalent in the United States that have been adopted by many states.

 Speech

 Speech involves a presentation by one or two students that is judged against a similar type of presentation by others in a round of competition.
 There are two general categories of speech events, public address events and interpretive events.